codehsbooks/apjava/Classes-And-Object-Oriented-Programming/interfaces.md

 To implement an interface we use the `implements` keyword after our class name, like: `public class Dog implements Animal`.
 In this case `Dog` is our class name, where `Animal` is our interface.

-Lets look at an interface for using a computer.
+Let's look at an interface for using a computer.
 We will call it `UseComputer`.

 ```Java
 public interface UseComputer